cjripple/DH110-SEM1F/assignment05/README.md

-# Assignment 05 - Low Fidelity Prototype for Proposed Features for the New York State Commission on Judicial Conduct's Website
+# Assignment 05 - Low Fidelity Prototype of Proposed Features for the New York State Commission on Judicial Conduct's Website

 Connor Ripple <br>
 Professor Cho <br>